manursutil/random-recipe-generator-backend/README.md

 Notes

 - JWT is stored in an `httpOnly` cookie `authToken`.
-- CSRF protection is enabled for unsafe methods under `/auth/*`.
-Your client must include the expected CSRF token header per `hono/csrf` usage.
+- CSRF protection is enabled on `/auth/*`.
+A CSRF token cookie is issued on GET requests; clients must echo it via `X-CSRF-Token` on POST/PUT/PATCH/DELETE.
 - TheMealDB is used as the recipe source; responses are proxied without modification.

 ## Example (signup + save)